wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

-    *   (c) a notice may be given to the Registrar under [section 29][44] to cancel the registration of the audit firm.
+    *   (c) a notice may be given to the Registrar under [section 29][43] to cancel the registration of the audit firm.

-    (2) If a licensed auditor fails to comply with a direction given to him or her under [section 70][89],---
+    (2) If a licensed auditor fails to comply with a direction given to him or her under [section 70][88],---

-    *   (a) he or she commits an offence and is liable on summary conviction to a fine not exceeding $25,000; and
+    *   (a) he or she commits an offence and is liable on conviction to a fine not exceeding $25,000; and

     *   (b) the FMA may make an order that his or her licence be---